kuroko-lang/kuroko/README.md

 Functions are first-class values and may be returned from functions and stored in variables, producing _closures_.

-When a function references local values from an outter scope, such as in the example below, the referenced variables will be captured.
+When a function references local values from an outer scope, such as in the example below, the referenced variables will be captured.

 ```py
 def foo():